Link Valley, Houston: Crime

 In the late 1980s the community was known for having an abundance of drug-related criminal activity.
 Houstonians (Houston citizens) nicknamed it "Death Valley" because many drug-related homicides occurred there.
 In a period over 10 years ending in 1989, many drug dealers and prostitutes operated in the area.
 Kim Cobb of the Houston Chronicle said that Link Valley's apartments, which were mostly vacant, appeared "like a war zone, buildings with broken windows, high weeds, boarded up buildings and an assortment of prostitutes and junkies."
 Gregory Curtis of the Texas Monthly said that Link Valley was "the closest we come in Texas to the total, bombed out devastation one sees in Newark or the South Bronx."
 Malcolm K. Sparrow, an author of Beyond 911: A New Era For Policing, said that Link Valley had "more in common with Beirut and Medellín than with the calm, landscaped residential neighborhoods that surround it."
 Police believed that some apartments were used as crack houses.
 Cocaine traffickers drove away landlords who tried to board windows or make other improvements to the complexes.
 One drug establishment used flashlights to manage traffic of people intending to buy drugs.
 The Police arrested hundreds of people at Link Valley on a yearly basis.
 Due to overcrowding in Houston jails, many of those caught served shorter sentences than they otherwise would, and many drug dealers arrested by police were replaced by other dealers.

-Sergeant J. W. Collins of the Houston Police Department Southwest Patrol Division said that the factor that aggravated the trade was the fact that Link Valley was in close proximity to the 610 Loop.
+Sergeant J. W. Collins of the Houston Police Department Southwest Patrol Division said that the factor that aggravated the trade was that Link Valley was in close proximity to the 610 Loop.
 Many drug customers from across Houston traveled to Link Valley to buy drugs.
 They used the 610 Loop to quickly enter and exit the Link Valley area.
 A customer would take the Stella Link exit off of 610, then drive down Link Valley Drive and receive his or her drugs.
 After the drug purchase, the customer would travel to the 610 Loop feeder roads via a side street, and quickly leave Link Valley.
 Collins said that many of the drug customers were White Americans who were casual drug users, and he recalled that powdered cocaine, rather than crack cocaine, was the main drug purchased at the complex.
 Collins added that, while many White casual drug consumers would feel nervous entering a black neighborhood, where they would more easily stand out and attract attention of law enforcement and violent criminals, in Link Valley they could easily enter and leave the community, so they felt more confident in buying drugs there.
 Link Valley was so popular that it frequently drew faraway visitors; some patrol officers said that vehicles with Louisiana license plates frequently appeared at Link Valley.